llsc-supercloud/supercloud-docs-mkdocs/docs/using-the-system/submitting-jobs/submitting-jobs.md

 > `#SBATCH -c 4`

 As far as the number of cores you get, the result will be the same.
-You\'ll get the four cores on a single node.
+You'll get the four cores on a single node.
 There is a bit of a nuance on how Slurm sees it.
 The first allocates four tasks all on one node.
 The second allocates a single task with four CPUs or cores.
-You don\'t need to worry too much about this, choose whichever makes the most sense to you.
+You don't need to worry too much about this, choose whichever makes the most sense to you.

-### Job Arrays {##slurm-jobarray}
+### Job Arrays

 **NOTE:** We encourage everyone who runs a job array to use LLsub with Triples mode.
-See the page `job_array_triples`{.interpreted-text role="ref"} to see how to set this up.
+See the page [LLsub Job Array Triples](job-array-triples.md) to see how to set this up.

 A simple way to run the same script or command with different parameters or on different files in parallel is by using a Job Array.
 With a Job